utshomax/postman-docs/src/pages/docs/postman-flows/flows-intro/building-your-first-flow.md

 1. Connect the **Start** block to the **Send Request** block.
 1. In the **Send Request** block, select **Add request**.
 1. Select **Pokemon API**.
-1. Select the GET request you created earlier.
+1. Select the GET request you created earlier.sele
 1. Create a **String** block below the **Start** block.
 1. In the **String** block, enter the text `https://pokeapi.co/api/v2/pokemon?limit=200`.
 1. Connect the **String** block to the port next to `{{URL}}` on the **Send Request** block.